wjc-van-es/DataAnalysisWithPythonAndPySpark/doc/da-pyspark-ch06-multidim-data.md

     - This will change the rule to *one JSON document, one file, one record*
-    - With the `multiLine=True` argument you can also use the glob pattern (using a * to refer to multiple files), give the path to a directory and specify multiple JSON files in the path with `*.json` to ingest them as separate records into a singe data frame.
-Take care, however, that these multiple JSON files adhere to the same structure (the same schema can be inferred)
+    - With the `multiLine=True` argument you can also use the glob pattern (using a * to refer to multiple files), give the path to a directory and specify multiple JSON files in the path with `*.json` to ingest them as separate records into a singe data frame. _Take care, however, that these multiple JSON files adhere to the same structure_ (the same schema can be inferred)
 - See [https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrameReader.json.html#pyspark.sql.DataFrameReader.json](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrameReader.json.html#pyspark.sql.DataFrameReader.json)
 - For all optional parameters see [https://spark.apache.org/docs/latest/sql-data-sources-json.html#data-source-option](https://spark.apache.org/docs/latest/sql-data-sources-json.html#data-source-option)
 - For an example see [../src/Ch06/listing_6.3_6.4.py](../src/Ch06/listing_6.3_6.4.py)

 ## 6.2 Breaking the second dimension with complex data types
+- In Python _complex types_ refer to images or video files
+- In PySpark it refers to types that contain other types a.k.a. _container type_ or _compound type_.
 - The hierarchical structure of a JSON document can be squeezed into the two-dimensional, tabular structure of a Spark data frame by letting the cells contain more than a single, scalar value.
 - Instead, a cell may have a complex type that may contain a lot of other types.